bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Anatomical images of this type typically refer to a volumetric high-resolution dataset, representing the measured MRI signal in an arbitrary scale of "gray shades".
-Contrast factor of these grayscale images depend on the relative contribution of inherent tissue parameters (e.g. `T1`, `T2` and `PD`) to the measured signal.
+Contrast factor of these grayscale images depends on the relative contribution of inherent tissue parameters (e.g. `T1`, `T2` and `PD`) to the measured signal.

 Contribution weights of these parameters are determined by the type of acquisition